abhirupdatta/geospatial_stats_ML_short_course_2024/README.md

 Overview of the folders:

-slides: Course outline andlecture slides\
+slides: Course outline and lecture slides\
 code: All code used to obtain and process data, create figures used in the slides\
 demo_code: Code used to demonstrate the software during the course\
 data: All data files used for the slides and live demo